foldda/charian/README.md

             LAST_NAME = 1
         }

-        //store the class' properties into an Rda object public virtual Rda ToRda()
+        //store the class's properties into an Rda object public virtual Rda ToRda()
         {
             var rda = new Rda();  //create an RDA container

-            //stores each of the properties value
+            //stores each of the properties' value
             rda[(int)RDA_INDEX.FIRST_NAME].ScalarValue = this.FirstName;
             rda[(int)RDA_INDEX.LAST_NAME].ScalarValue = this.LastName;
             return rda;
         }

-        //restore the class' properties from an RDA public virtual IRda FromRda(Rda rda)
+        //restore the class's properties from an RDA public virtual IRda FromRda(Rda rda)
         {
             this.FirstName = rda[(int)RDA_INDEX.FIRST_NAME].ScalarValue;